We wish you a Merry Christmas; we wish you a Merry Christmas, we wish…

-Well, figgy pudding is an actual Christmas dessert.
+Well, it is an actual Christmas dessert.
 It doesn’t look anything like pudding, but it’s been a popular winter dessert for many years.

-At the very least, the next time you sing ‘We Wish You a Merry Christmas’ you’ll know what figgy pudding is.
+At the very least, the next time you sing ‘We Wish You a Merry Christmas’ you’ll know what this pudding is.

 Here are the figgy pudding recipes to choose from:

 This recipe is one the creator made similar to her peach cobbler recipe because she loved it a great deal.